 - The quantity that was put into operation during the reporting period with grant funds (column two) and with other funds (column three).
 Only report items put into operation.
 That is, if the item was purchased and acquired, but not yet put into operation, do not include it in the count.
-If the item was not put into operation, enter a quantity of zero (0). - A description of the item(s) (column four).
+If the item was not put into operation, enter a quantity of zero (0).
+Do not report a rolling total across quarters.
+Meaning, do not include equipment and technology put into operation in prior quarters within the total quantity reported for the current reporting period. - A description of the item(s) (column four).